-So, whether you call it The Philly Taco or South Street Sushi, for the diehard Philly foodie, this is the ultimate foodie bucket list item and a must-try when visiting South Street.
+So, whether you call it The Philly Taco or South Street Sushi, this is the ultimate foodie bucket list item and a must-try when visiting South Street for the diehard Philly foodie.

 First, head on over to Jim's Steaks to get your cheesesteak, and then you run over to Lorenzo's and Son's Pizza and get your oversized slice pizza, just a block away.
-It’s important to get your pizza last, so it's still hot when you pile on the cheesesteak.
+Getting your pizza last is important, so it's still hot when you pile on the cheesesteak.
 Your next decision is how to assemble your taco.
 One way is to place your cheesesteak perpendicular to the pizza crust like a true Philly Taco or wrap the pizza around the steak like a pig-in-a-blanket a/k/a The South Street Sushi.
 Whatever you choose, Enjoy!

 Two ways to build your Philly taco - Lay the steak down the middle of the slice, lengthwise, and eat it like a great big pig in a blanket, which you will feel like later when you're in bed, and this food baby is rolling around your belly.

 Tip: Bring a friend to share.

 Jim's Steaks - Jim's Steaks Philadelphia’s South Street Cheesesteak Tradition: South Street is one of Philadelphia’s most well-known melting pots.
 Here, visitors and residents, teenagers and adults, preppies and punk rockers, artists, and attorneys mix happily.
 The street is always buzzing, whether you visit on a Tuesday afternoon or a Friday night.

 Lorenzo and Sons - Lorenzo and Sons, a massive mural of its namesake, marks this late-night takeout for jumbo cheese slices & varied pies.
 These oversized slices served after-hours are the reason that this pie shop has been a South Street staple for decades.
 The rules here: no credit cards, no toppings, no utensils, and no pretense.